zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![Live Metrics Stream is highlighted in the left-hand menu on the Application Insights blade.](media/app-insights-live-metrics-stream.png "Application Insights")

-   > While having Live Metric up, try submitting a new order on the Parts Unlimited web site.
+   > While having Live Metric up, try submitting a new order on the Parts Unlimited website.
 You will see access to blob storage in the telemetry to upload the PDF **(2)** and execution count on the graph **(3)**.

 ## After the hands-on lab

 Duration: 15 minutes

-In this exercise, you will de-provision all Azure resources that were created in support of this hands-on lab.
+In this exercise, you will de-provision all Azure resources created in support of this hands-on lab.

 ### Task 1: Delete Azure resource groups

-1. In the Azure portal, select **Resource groups** from the Azure services list, and locate and delete the **hands-on-lab-SUFFIX** resource group.
+1. In the Azure portal, select **Resource groups** from the Azure services list and locate and delete the **hands-on-lab-SUFFIX** resource group.

 ### Task 2: Delete GitHub repository